raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 To test your program and simulate it running aboard the ISS, go to the [Astro Pi Replay Tool](https://rpf.io/replay) and submit your program file.
 If you are using the Astro Pi Replay plug-in with Thonny, run your `main.py` code through the Astro Pi Replay plug-in by opening the **Run** menu and clicking on **Astro-Pi-Replay**.

 Your code should complete within 10 minutes.

 ![A demonstration of how to upload a file to the Astro Pi Replay tool online.](images/replay_tool.gif)

+If you are using the online version of Astro Pi Replay, you may download a zip file of the output of your program.

-When it has finished, check how well your program performed by looking at the following items;
+When your program has finished, check how well it performed by considering the following items:

 [ ] Did your program create a file of the data you wanted to capture in your project folder?
-[ ] Where any other output files created by your project?
+[ ] Were any other output files created by your project?
-[ ] Did your saved files exceed the 250MB limit, or include file types that are not allowed in the rules?
+[ ] Did your saved files exceed the 250MB space limit, or include file types that are not allowed in the [rulebook](https://astro-pi.org/mission-space-lab/rulebook)?
 [ ] Check your logs for any errors.

-If you are using the online version of Astro Pi Replay, you may download a zip file of the output of your program.

 If you see any errors, or the program does not do what you expected it to, you will need to address this before you submit your code, to make sure you have the best chance of achieving 'flight status'.
 You can rerun your experiment with the **Astro Pi Replay** tool as many times as needed until you are confident that your program works.